If you have questions about the Keto Diet, well my friend, you’ve come to the right place!

 I simply point out the above studies as STARTING points for you to conduct your own research and discuss with your doctor if switching to a Keto Diet is an experiment you should attempt.

 I’ll cover this quickly!

 Keto, Paleo, and Atkins are all considered “low carb” diets, though “low carb” means different things to different people, different groups, and different studies.

 They each have different things that are important as well:

-Paleo targets low carb through focusing on protein and fats, elminates dairy, but doesn’t limit fruit or sweet potato intake.
-In this diet you don’t track but rather eat until you’re full.
+Paleo targets low carb through focusing on protein and fats, eliminates dairy, but doesn’t limit fruit or sweet potato intake.
+In this diet, you don’t track but rather eat until you’re full.

 Atkins has different tiers of adherence, focuses on low carb, high protein, high fat.
 You eventually add more nuts, low carb vegetables, and low carb fruits back into your diet.

 I’ve written a monster guide on the Paleo Diet, which I recommend you read in addition to this article if you’re trying to decide which option works best for you.
 You can also check out our post specifically comparing Keto and Paleo.